 AP Availability Indicator (11-12/0158r3)

 AP may include an indicator for AP availability to attachment to the Beacon and Probe Response.

+Band adjustment (11-12/1042r3)

+If the AP’s BSS load on the operating channel is not enough to accommodate STAs, the AP may redirect the STAs to other channels by including the neighbor AP information in the Probe Response or Beacon.

 References: